 Note on modality/pay: Hybrid/paid.

-Note on modality/pay: hybrid
+Note on modality/pay: paid

 Legal Support